jeanpauphilet/msPCA/README.md

 - R
   - RcppExports.R<br />
       It offers the R interface, which will call the corresponding C++ interface.
 Regenerate or change it manually if needed (e.g., if the interface changes).
 It can be generated using `Rcpp::compileAttributes()`.
-- man
-  - sPCAmPC-package.Rd<br />
-      It offers the information for entry "sPCAmPC-package" and entry "sPCAmPC" on "Help Pages".
-It introduces this package.
-  - sPCAmPC_R_CPP.Rd<br />
-      It offers the information for the entry "cpp_findmultPCs_deflation".
-It introduces the function, "cpp_findmultPCs_deflation".
-- src
+- man/ contains the pages of the manual: one page for the package and one per function.
+- src/ contains the source files of the algorithm, in C++.
   - ConstantArguments.h<br />
-      It contains the arguments used in the algorithm.
-(This file needs to change depending on your decision regarding issues written in "Notes".)
+      It contains some parameters of the algorithm that are not directly tuneable by the end user.
   - sPCAmPC_R_CPP.cpp<br />
       It contains the implementation of the algorithm.
   - RcppExports.cpp<br />